Business & Neighborhood Watch

 - Provides a mechanism for information exchange between the public and police.

-The Kent County Sheriff Department will assist you in organizing either a Neighborhood or Business Watch program in your area.
+The Kent County Sheriff's Office will assist you in organizing either a Neighborhood or Business Watch program in your area.
 Call (616) 632-6221 to have a trained professional work with you in setting up the program.

 Safety Tips for Business OwnersAlarms & Lighting